Tag

 the logitech g pro x superlight 2 gaming mouse leaning against a keyboard

 As much as the Logitech G Pro X Superlight 2 resembles a barely-updated, right-hand-only G Pro Wireless, this mouse is full to bursting with upgraded tech and clever design touches.
 The sensor, for example, is a new version of the Hero sensor that can reach up to 32,000dpi, and even at much lower sensitivities it feels as unnervingly accurate as anything on the market.
-The hybrid optical-mechanic switches are fantastic as well, with just the right amounts of travel depth and clickiness – combined with Lightspeed wireless connectivity that near enough eliminates lag.
+The hybrid optical-mechanic switches are fantastic as well, with just the right amounts of depth and clickiness – combined with Lightspeed wireless connectivity that near enough eliminates lag.

 At 60g, it’s also tangibly lighter than the G Pro Wireless, and technically lighter than almost every other gaming mouse in this list.
 Even the scroll wheel is hollowed out to save weight, though thankfully this still has a stable, quiet spin to it.
 It’s absolutely not too flimsy, either.
 If anything, the build quality and massive non-stick feet give this mouse a stability that rivals much heavier ones.